mgietzmann/jess/README.md

 Installation

-Download the folder and inside it run: python setup.py install
+Download the repository and inside it run: python setup.py install